guillaumebrethes/Colaboratory/README.md

 # Billionaires in 2023

-Objective : improve my Data Analyse, and discover Colaboratory
+Objective: Enhance my data analysis skills and explore Google Colaboratory for a more collaborative and efficient data analysis experience.